Constantin Doncea: In office and downfall

 Upon the August 1944 legalization of the PCR (PMR from 1948, shortly after the establishment of a communist regime), he held a number of posts over the next two decades.
 He was infantry lieutenant colonel in the Romanian Land Forces (from August 1945); member of the Bucharest regional party committee; secretary of the Ilfov County party committee; adviser to the monetary stabilization committee (August-November 1947).
 As deputy Mayor of Bucharest (November 1947 - February 1948), he supervised the demolition of Bucharest statues anathema to the regime, including those of Pache Protopopescu, Carol I, Ferdinand, Marie and Ion C. Brătianu.
-He became an alternate member of the PMR's central committee (February 1948 - June 1958), with the following assignments: deputy Constructions Minister (February 1948 - March 1950); major-general (1950); head of the air-defense command (March 1950 - May 1952); control committee of the central committee following his retirement from active military service (May 1952); Harvest Minister (March 1956 - February 1957) and president of the state committee for pricing agricultural products (February 1957 - June 1958).
+He became an alternate member of the PMR's central committee (February 1948 - June 1958), with the following assignments: deputy Constructions Minister (February 1948 - March 1950); major-general of the people's army (1950); head of the air-defense command (March 1950 - May 1952); control committee of the central committee following his retirement from active military service (May 1952); Harvest Minister (March 1956 - February 1957) and president of the state committee for pricing agricultural products (February 1957 - June 1958).

 Doncea's downfall occurred at a June 1958 central committee plenary session.
 That year marked the 25th anniversary of the Grivița strike, and his problems stemmed from a speech he delivered before the Mihai Roller-led party history institute, during sessions the latter organized there in 1955-1956.
 There, he appeared to minimize the PCR's role during the strike, although he later tried to correct the slip.
 At the eventual party session, a list of accusations against him was read by Nicolae Ceaușescu, the main charges being that he had not given enough credit to the party and had undervalued the contribution of Gheorghe Gheorghiu-Dej, by then party leader.
 At the same time, he was criticized for excessive self-promotion, one of his sharpest accusers being his former jail mate Vasilichi, who was seeking to save his own position.
 Following the session, Doncea was removed from the central committee and from the party itself.
 This formed part of a broader purge directed at party veterans, including Vasile Bâgu and Grigore Răceanu.
 In turn, that event formed part of a series of purges—earlier ones had taken place in the summers of 1956 and 1957—which took place as a result of Nikita Khrushchev's Secret Speech, which alerted Gheorghiu-Dej to the possibility of losing his grip on power and led him to treat any challenge as evidence of "factionalism".
 In the Doncea group's case, he feared they might make inconvenient revelations about his past within the party.